rohit-bhardwajj/devverse/README.md

 # DevVerse

 DevVerse is a developer-focused platform that allows users to share and explore code snippets, tutorials, and technical articles.
-Built with MongoDB and React, it provides a collaborative environment for developers to learn and grow.
+Built with MongoDB and React js, it provides a collaborative environment for developers to learn and grow.

 ## Table of Contents